A Physiotherapy Career: What is it Like to Work as a Physiotherapist?

 In addition to this you also have a range of settings in which physiotherapists can work, “there are public hospitals, public health care and then the private sector,” explains Dripps.

-Another traditional physiotherapy role would be working with people that have had neurological treatment, for example, people who’ve had strokes, or people with Parkinsons.
+2) Another traditional Physiotherapy role would be working with people who had neurological treatment, for example, people who’ve had strokes, or people with Parkinsons.
 “These patients tend to come into the hospital via the emergency room, but once they’ve been medically managed and stabilised they still have a long rehab pathway ahead of them,” says Dripps.

 Dripps notes that the average day for a physiotherapist in these settings is working with patients on traditional exercise programs as well as looking at their daily functions such as walking, standing, climbing stairs and getting around obstacles.